What do you mean you're trying to figure out EIB history in terms of what?

 There is no melding or melting pot, if you will.

-We have gay Americans, we have LGBT Americans.
+We have gay Americans.

 We have Muslim Americans.

-We have Americans is always second.
+Americans is always second.

 The ethnicity is always number one.

-And the modern day Democrat Party wants it that way because they think America needs to be punished.
+And the modern-day Democrat Party wants it that way because they think America needs to be punished because we've been too big for our britches.

-We've been too big, we've been too powerful, and we acquired our power in ill-gotten ways.
+And we acquired our power in ill-gotten ways.

-It's absurd and obscene, and this balkanization that's happening in this country right now, they support it.
+And this balkanization that's happening in this country right now, they support it.

-By diluting what it is to be an American, by making an American seem less important, in importance than anything else about you.
+It's one of the ways you rip apart the fabric of this country by diluting what it is to be an American, by making an American seem less important in importance than anything else about you.

-And for Fred Hyatt, the editorial writer for Washington Post to sit here and recount his days in Moscow and say, this is what Trump is bringing to a Trump is raising his hand and trying to stop this.
+And for Fred Hyatt, the editorial writer for Washington Post, to sit here and recount his days in Moscow and say this is what Trump is bringing to him.

 The conservative movement, the Tea Party, whatever you want to call them, are doing their best to stand up and stop this dilution of what it means to be an American.